DOL Certification Data · Updated Apr 2026

 How often is the data updated?

-The Department of Labor publishes updated LCA disclosure data quarterly.
+The DOL publishes updated LCA disclosure data quarterly.
 We re-process and re-score all employers each quarter, typically within a week of the data release.

 What does the wage vs prevailing wage ratio mean?

 Employers must pay H1B workers at least the prevailing wage for their role and location.
-A ratio above 1.0 means the employer pays above the required minimum.
-Higher ratios indicate more competitive compensation and factor into a better Sponsorship Score.
+A ratio above 100% means the employer pays above the required minimum.
+Higher ratios indicate more competitive compensation.